kovaroman/treocore/docs/en/user-guide/user-interface.md

 ![Detail View](../../_assets/user-interface/detail-view.jpg)

 You can start following the entity record right on the detail view page.
 To do this, click the ![Follow button](../../_assets/user-interface/follow-button.jpg) button, placed in the upper right corner of your detail view page.
 It will turn into ![Followed button](../../_assets/user-interface/followed-button.jpg).
 Click this button again to stop following the entity record.

+> This option is available only when the "Stream" checkbox is activated for the given entity by the administrator in the Entity Manager. <br/>

 Navigation through the existing entity records can be done on the detail view pages using the corresponding buttons: